kaldun-tech/aws-proof-of-concepts/poc-1-serverless-architecture/README.md

 ### Prerequisites
 - AWS CLI installed and configured with appropriate credentials
 - PowerShell (pwsh) installed
-- S3 bucket for CloudFormation templates
+- S3 bucket name for CloudFormation templates (bucket will be created automatically if it doesn't exist)
 - Email address for SNS notifications

 ### Deployment